 For three years we had been planning to build our forever home in my husband’s hometown.
 It all changed in a matter of about a week.
 Did I hear God wrong?

-It’s only natural to ask this question.
-In fact even as we’ve shared our story with friends and family over the past few months, I’m sure this question has crossed their minds; “Did they hear God wrong for all of those years?”
+It’s only natural to ask this question, “Did I hear God wrong?” when things seem like God is leading in one direction and then something doesn’t go like we had anticipated.
+In fact even as we’ve shared our story with friends and family over the months following, I’m sure the question crossed their minds; “Did they hear God wrong for all of those years?”

 Did I Hear God Wrong?